Softball: Tyler Legacy rallies by Rockwall-Heath

 Karlee Moses had two hits, and Katelynn Moses drove in a run for Gladewater.
 Avery Glarborg struck out two and walked four in the pitching loss.

-TATUM 12, ARP 9: ARP - Yahnya Acevedo homered, tripled, singled and drove in three runs for Tatum in a 12-9 win over Arp.
+ARP — Yahnya Acevedo homered, tripled, singled and drove in three runs for Tatum in a 12-9 District 16-3A win over Arp.

 Kacey Owen and Rebeka Stockton both doubled for Tatum.
 Aundrea Bradley had an RBI.
 Camryn Milam drove in two runs.
 Baylea Densman added an RBI.
 Mia Tovar and Olivia Nay had two hits apiece.
 Stockton finished with three hits and two RBI.
 Owen had three hits and an RBI, and Trinity Edwards chipped in with an RBI.
 Acevedo struck out five in three innings, and Stockton added three punchouts in four innings.

-W. RUSK 15, JEFFERSON 0: Carlie Buckner doubled and drove in five runs to pace the offense, and the West Rusk Lady Raiders rolled to a 15-0 win over Jefferson.
+NEW LONDON — Carlie Buckner doubled and drove in five runs to pace the offense, and the West Rusk Lady Raiders rolled to a 15-0 District 16-3A win over Jefferson.

 Lilly Waddell had three hits and a couple of RBI for the Lady Raiders.
 Natalie Christy tripled and doubled.
 Krysten Price and Macie Blizzard both doubled and drove in runs, and Keke Murphy chipped in with an RBI.
 Buckner struck out four and walked one in 4.2 innings pitched.

-HAWKINS 10, OVERTON 0: Trinity Hawkins tossed a one-hitter, Ryli Williams drove in three runs with a pair of doubles and a single and the Hawkins Lady Hawks earned a 10-0 win against Overton.
+HAWKINS — Trinity Hawkins tossed a one-hitter, Ryli Williams drove in three runs with a pair of doubles and a single and the Hawkins Lady Hawks earned a 10-0 District 19-2A win against Overton.

 Hawkins struck out six and walked three in six innings.
 At the plate, Makena Warren added two doubles, two singles and an RBI.
 Lynli Dacus chipped in with two hits and an RBI.
 Taetum Smith tripled, singled and drove in a run.
 Jordyn Warren added two hits, and Londyn Wilson singled and plated one run.